UK Police Officer Annual Salary 2023-24

-What are the latest salaries for police officers in the UK in 2023?
+What are the latest salaries for police officers in the UK in 2024 and into 2025?
 This page provides the answers in one place, with how much officers earn as they progress through the ranks.
 This covers all forces across England, Wales, Scotland and Northern Ireland, with the tables below also including the Metropolitan Police London weightings.
+See my police salary blog for how this has changed over time!

 Police officers generally seek promotion to leave a larger legacy, develop their career and have greater impact through leadership.
 However, the additional income helps, while with great responsibility comes a greater reward package.
 This page may be useful for those wanting promotion to Sergeant, Inspector and Chief Inspector (aka Federated ranks) to get a feel for the difference in remuneration.
 It can be an additional motivator and shows that investment in your CPD to succeed will be worth every penny!
 Here I've collated all UK officer salaries in one place for the reader's convenience.

-Investing in your future: When considering the return on your investment, Rank Success masterclasses, downloadable guides and coaching offer tremendous value for money.
+Investing in your future: When considering the return on your investment, Rank Success masterclasses, downloadable guides and coaching offers tremendous value for money.
 See a comparison below of raw average salary alone.
 Note that the following information doesn't take account of factors like the additional police pension, overtime or other benefits received at higher ranks.
 Graphs depict basic salary range and percentage increase in average through the Federated ranks.
-Tables show all bands.

 Police officers generally seek promotion to leave a larger legacy, develop their career and have greater impact through leadership.
 However, the additional income helps, while with great responsibility comes a greater reward package.
 This page may be useful for those wanting promotion to Sergeant, Inspector and Chief Inspector (aka Federated ranks) to get a feel for the difference in remuneration.
 It can be an additional motivator and shows that investment in your CPD to succeed will be worth every penny!
 Here I've collated all UK officer salaries in one place for the reader's convenience.

-Investing in your future: When considering the return on your investment, Rank Success masterclasses, downloadable guides and coaching offer tremendous value for money.
+Investing in your future: When considering the return on your investment, Rank Success masterclasses, downloadable guides and coaching offers tremendous value for money.
 See a comparison below of raw average salary alone.
 Note that the following information doesn't take account of factors like the additional police pension, overtime or other benefits received at higher ranks.
 Graphs depict basic salary range and percentage increase in average through the Federated ranks.
-Tables show all bands.

 PC to SGT: £15,000 / year